-Case No. ZA-2001-3971-CU-ZV-ZAA - On December 19, 2002, the Zoning Administrator dismissed a conditional use permit to permit a three-level, 45 foot high, 144-space parking structure in the R4-1 Zone as a parking structure cannot be processed as a conditional use; and a conditional use permit for commercial corner to permit a four-story, 60-foot high, 29,075 squarefoot medical office building within the R4 Zone as such a commercial use cannot be processed as a conditional use and dismissed Adjustments from Section 12.10-C of the Code to permit reduced front, side and rear yard setbacks as they are hereby incorporated within the variance actions and denied A variance to permit the construction, use and maintenance of a four-story, 60- foot high, 29,075 square-foot medical office building not permitted within Height District 1 within the R3-1 Zone and denied a variance from Section 12.21-A,4(d)(3) of the Code to allow 180 parking spaces in lieu of the required 204 parking spaces; from Section 12.1 O-A of the Code.
-A variance to permit a three-level, 45foot high, 144-space parking structure in the R3-1 Zone.
+Case No. ZA 2001-3971-CU-ZV-ZAA - On December 19, 2002, the Zoning Administrator dismissed a conditional use permit to permit a three-level, 45-foot high, 144-space parking structure in the R4-1 Zone as a parking structure cannot be processed as a conditional use; and a conditional use permit for commercial corner to permit a four-story, 60-foot high, 29,075 square-foot medical office building within the R4 Zone as such a commercial use cannot be processed as a conditional use; and adjustments from Section 12.10-C of the Code to permit reduced front, side, and rear yard setbacks as they are hereby incorporated within the variance actions; and denied a variance to permit the construction, use, and maintenance of a four-story, 60-foot high, 29,075 square-foot medical office building not permitted within Height District No. 1 and within R3-1 Zone; a variance from Section 12.21-A,4(d)(3) of the Code to allow 180 parking spaces in lieu of the required 204 parking spaces from Section 12.10-A of the Code; and a variance to permit a three-level, 45-foot high, 144-space parking structure in the R3-1 Zone, located at 3323 West Olympic Boulevard.